 Robert Trowbridge, MD agrees.
 “The important thing to recognize with older patients is that there’s a lot more complexity involved in caring for them.”
 Dr. Trowbridge is the Director of Undergraduate Medical Curriculum at Maine Medical Center.
-He is also the President of the Board of Directors for the Society to Improve Diagnosis in Medicine (SIDM).
+He is also the former President of the Board of Directors for the Society to Improve Diagnosis in Medicine (SIDM).

 If you’re a senior, or caring for one, recognize that older patients’ evolving physical and mental deficits play a role in getting misdiagnosed.
 So do healthcare professionals’ perceptions, training, and biases.
 Even common conditions can be misdiagnosed.
 A recent literature review of over 900 studies identified six common diseases that were significantly misdiagnosed for seniors, meaning they were either overdiagnosed (the patient didn’t have the condition but was treated for it) or underdiagnosed (the patient was not treated for this condition though he had it) or both.
 Overall, the top six are chronic obstructive pulmonary disease (COPD), dementia, Parkinson’s Disease, heart failure, stroke/transient ischemic attack, and acute myocardial infarction.